The Cosmopolitan cocktail is a beautiful reddish-pink gem of a drink. It features citron vodka with fruit juice and Cointreau and lime.

 Learn how to make the Cosmopolitan cocktail at home.
 This old classic features vodka, grapefruit juice, cranberry juice and more.
 It’s amazingly refreshing and delicious!

 - 2 ounces Absolut Citron

 - 1/2 ounce fresh lime juice

 - 1 ounce cranberry juice

-- Lemon slice (for optional garnish)
+- Lemon twist (for garnish)

 - Pour in all the ingredients (except the lemon twist).